How to create Microsoft Outlook shortcuts for email and tasks

 For a new task - /c ipm.task

 Now click OK and go ahead and rename your shortcut to something more appropriate.
 You can then drop it back onto your Quick Launch bar by dragging it there.
 Next time you want to create a new email, just click on it.
-You can also setup these commands for your mouse if it has lots of extra buttons you’re not using!
+You can also setup these commands for your mouse if it has extra buttons you’re not using!
 So you can create new mails, etc by simply clicking a button on the mouse!